© 2025 Connecticut Public

 According to a Saturday press release from North Stonington officials, from Oct.
 21 through Oct.
 31 voters were improperly instructed by local election officials not to sign the back of their ballot envelopes, a signature that is required by law.
 The town instructed those who voted early and did not sign the envelopes to return to the town’s education center on Saturday, Sunday, or Election Day.

-At a Tuesday morning press conference, before ACLU’s announcement, Secretary of the State Stephanie Thomas told reporters that of the roughly 1,100 improperly early ballots cast in North Stonington during that period, about 900 of those voters “were accounted for — either they had already come back or they had scheduled that they would be back today.”
+Secretary of the State Stephanie Thomas told reporters Tuesday evening that of the 1,144 early ballots cast in North Stonington during that period, 984 of those voters “were accounted for – either they had already come back or they had scheduled that they would be back today.”

-If the remaining voters do not come back to correct the mistake, Thomas said, “unfortunately, their votes will not be counted.”
+If the voters who did not sign the envelope failed to come back to correct the mistake, Thomas said, “unfortunately, their votes will not be counted.”

 McGuire said Thomas has statutory authority to correct the matter without requiring the voters to return to sign the envelopes.